cbrenner04/overtime_code_along/README.md

 - Approval workflow
 - SMS Sending --> link to approval or overtime input
 - Administrate admin dashboard
+- Block non admin and guest users from admin dashboard
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime